corda/corda/docs/source/checkpoint-tooling.rst

 .. note:: Always search for the flow id, in this case **90613d6f-be78-41bd-98e1-33a756c28808**

-2. From the CRaSH shell run the ``dumpCheckpoints`` command to trigger diagnostics information.
+2. From the CRaSH shell run the ``checkpoints dump`` command to trigger diagnostics information.

 .. sourcecode:: none

     Welcome to the Corda interactive shell.
     Useful commands include 'help' to see what is available, and 'bye' to shut down the node.

-    Thu Jul 11 18:56:48 BST 2019>>> run dumpCheckpoints
+    Thu Jul 11 18:56:48 BST 2019>>> checkpoints dump

 You will now see an addition line in the main corda node log file as follows: